 New Patient Visits

 At Progressive Medical Center of Atlanta, our goal is to resolve the underlying causes of your symptoms with minimal side effects and long-lasting results.
 When you visit Progressive Medical for the first time, we will focus on gathering information about your symptoms and health concerns, previous medications and diagnoses.
-Some preliminary testing will be done that requires only urine and saliva and the results will be reviewed during your visit.
+Some preliminary test results, conducted onsite during your visit, will be reviewed during your appointment.

 Future testing recommendations will be developed by the doctor and your financial obligations will be discussed before moving forward.
 In subsequent visits, your practitioner will design a treatment plan specifically targeted for your needs, monitor your progress, and fine-tune your diet, treatments and therapies for maximum results.